-Velocity of money indicates the state of an economy, for example a high velocity of money indicates that money is moving fast in an economy towards the purchase of goods and services.
+Velocity of money indicates the state of an economy; for example, a high velocity of money indicates that money is moving fast in an economy towards the purchase of goods and services.

-This leads to high demand and therefore the production will be increased.
+This leads to high demand, and therefore, the production will be increased.
 While in a low velocity of money state, very less people will be buying things or availing fewer services.

-The money is not moving as expected, which reduces demand and as a result production will be reduced.
+The money is not moving as expected, which reduces demand and as a result, production will be reduced.

 Higher money velocity can also cause inflation while a lower velocity results in decreasing inflation.

-Economists are of the view that high velocity of money is indicative of a healthy economy while a low velocity of money signifies recessions.
+Economists are of the view that a high velocity of money is indicative of a healthy economy while a low velocity of money signifies recessions.

 The velocity of money formula can be expressed as follows: